FlowCast: Advancing Precipitation Nowcasting with Conditional Flow Matching: Introduction

 Deep learning has introduced a paradigm shift in precipitation nowcasting.
 Deterministic models based on recurrent and transformer architectures learn complex spatiotemporal patterns directly from large volumes of radar data~\citep{prudden2020review, an2024deep}.
 While these models outperform traditional methods, optimizing for metrics like Mean Squared Error (MSE) compels them to produce a single, best-guess forecast.
 This often results in overly smooth predictions at longer lead times, failing to capture the inherent uncertainty in precipitation evolution and underrepresenting high-impact weather events.

 To address this, probabilistic generative models have become central to modern nowcasting, aiming to predict a distribution over many plausible futures.
 Diffusion models~\citep{ho2020denoising}, in particular, have emerged as the state-of-the-art, producing sharp and reliable ensemble forecasts~\citep{gao2024prediff, leinonen2023latent, gong2024cascast}.
-However, this performance comes at a steep price: their reliance on an iterative denoising process, often requiring hundreds of function evaluations for a single forecast, makes them computationally expensive.
-This high Number of Function Evaluations (NFE) poses a significant barrier to practical application in time-critical scenarios where rapid ensemble generation is crucial.
+However, their reliance on an iterative denoising process, often requiring hundreds of function evaluations for a single forecast, makes them computationally expensive.
+This high Number of Function Evaluations (NFE) poses a significant barrier in time-critical scenarios where rapid ensemble generation is crucial.

 This work introduces FlowCast, a novel probabilistic nowcasting model built on Conditional Flow Matching (CFM)~\citep{lipman2023flow, tong2024improving}, a powerful and efficient alternative designed for rapid sampling.
 While recent work has applied rectified flows for the deterministic refinement of blurry forecasts~\citep{fengperceptually}, FlowCast is, to our knowledge, the first to successfully apply CFM as a full, noise-to-data generative model for this task.
 We demonstrate that FlowCast alleviates the tension between accuracy and efficiency, establishing a new state-of-the-art by exceeding the performance of leading diffusion models while offering a superior performance-cost trade-off.